A typical scene during the February practice only portion of spring training. This one is from the Phillies' complex in Clearwater.

 The Angels make use of six-and-a-half practice fields that are adjacent to Tempe Diablo Stadium.
 Fans can park in the stadium's parking lot and make the short walk from there to the practice facilities, which are open to the public as soon as the Angels start practicing (usually around 9:30 a.m.).

-The A's took over the Cubs' old (and since renovated) training grounds in Mesa in 2015, so 2017 will be the team's third year of holding practices at Fitch Park, which is a half-mile south of Hohokam Stadium.
+The A's took over the Cubs' old (and since renovated) training grounds in Mesa in 2015, so 2020 will be the team's sixth year of holding practices at Fitch Park, which is a half-mile south of Hohokam Stadium.
 Fitch Park has four fields that are fan accessible and a medium-sized parking lot is near the complex's gate, which is usually unlocked around 8 a.m.

 The Brewers have a four-and-a-half field training complex directly behind their ballpark in the western Phoenix neighborhood of Maryvale.
 Plenty of paved parking is next to the team's practice facilities, which fans can wander through well before practice begins.

 The Cubs were a 2014 beneficiary of a new spring training stadium and complex, and the practice fields and Sloan Park are adjacent to each other.
-The new complex cost the local taxpaying public $99 million and features six full-sized practice fields plus a half-field for use by Mesa's beloved Cubs.
+The complex features six full-sized practice fields plus a half-field for use by Mesa's beloved Cubs.
 As for when they're used in February, the team states that although practice times can vary, "they often begin at 9 a.m. and run until approximately 12:30 p.m."

 The Diamondbacks' digs on the Salt River Pima-Maricopa Indian Community reservation on the absolute edge of Scottsdale's city limits contain six full and two half fields for their training usage.
 All fields are adjacent to the complex's stadium, beginning behind the third base grandstand and spanning beyond left field, and are to be accessible starting at 9 a.m.